Quantifying energy fluence and its uncertainty for radio emission from particle cascades in the presence of noise: Rice-distribution Method

 \subsection{Signal and Noise Windows}

-As anticipated, in our method we define a signal window and $N$ noise windows along the time trace of the measured electric-field component.
-To be able to estimate the fluence in the frequency domain, we need to compute the discrete Fourier transform (DFT) over the windows.
-Specifically, we employ a fast Fourier transform (FFT) algorithm.

-When calculating a DFT, we implicitly assume that the finite sequence of considered samples is periodic in time.
-If the start and end points of the sequence are not matching each other, artificial spectral contributions are introduced in the frequency spectrum.
-To reduce the spectral leakage, it is recommended to apply a tapering function\cite{Windows}.
-In the implementation of our method, anytime we perform an FFT of a sequence of samples, we apply in the time domain the so-called \textit{Tukey} window\cite{Tukey}.
-This is a symmetrical function consisting of a rectangular function combined with two halves of a \textit{Hann} window, also known as \textit{raised cosine bell} window\cite{Windows}.
+When calculating a discrete Fourier transform (DFT), we implicitly assume that the finite sequence of considered samples is periodic in time.
+If the start and end points of the sequence do not match each other, artificial spectral contributions are introduced in the frequency spectrum.
+To reduce the spectral leakage, it is recommended to apply a tapering function \cite{Windows}.
+In the implementation of our method, anytime we perform a DFT of a sequence of samples, we employ a fast Fourier transform (FFT) algorithm, and first we apply in the time domain the so-called \textit{Tukey} window \cite{Tukey}.
+This is a symmetrical function consisting of a rectangular function combined with two halves of a \textit{Hann} window, also known as \textit{raised cosine bell} window \cite{Windows}.
 For this reason, the Tukey window is often referred to as \textit{split cosine bell} or \textit{cosine-tapered} window.
-Given a Tukey window of total length $L_\mathrm{tot}=N_\mathrm{tot}\Delta\,t$, where $N_\mathrm{tot}$ is the total number of the samples of the considered sequence, one can require the proportion $p$ of the sequence to be tapered by the two halves of the Hann window.
+Given a Tukey window of total length $L_\mathrm{tot}$\,=\,$N_\mathrm{tot}\Delta\,t$, where $N_\mathrm{tot}$ is the total number of the samples of the considered sequence, one can require the proportion $p$ of the sequence to be tapered by the two halves of the Hann window.
 In other words:

 where $L_\mathrm{H}$ is the length of the Hann window and $N_\mathrm{H}$ is the total number of samples covered by its two halves.